 Setting up a Direct Debit ensures you never miss your payment date as long as your bank account allows you to make the payment.

-Because of the way minimum payments work, they often kick in when balances are relatively low, and have the effect of dragging out borrowers’ debts for longer than is necessary.
+Because of the way requested payments work, they often kick in when balances are relatively low, and have the effect of dragging out borrowers’ debts for longer than is necessary.